RaeRachael/Competencies_and_evidence/Week_6.md

 #### Wednesday 17th June

-goal: try to understande javascript timing and callback ideas </br>
+goal: try to understand javascript timing and callback ideas </br>
 plan: probably will ned witha coach call </br>
 evidence: can manipulate the timing of when functions run </br>
-proof: can get the data out of the database and into webpage (MAYBE)
+proof: can get the data out of the database and into webpage (Success)

+#### Thursday 18th June

+goal: try to understand how multiple tables can be used together in a database</br>
+plan: attempt in a pair, google / or look at other pair in the teams code  </br>
+evidence: can follow the logic and create functions that interact with multiple tables </br>
+proof: pushed up code